irworkshop/accountability_datacleaning/R_contribs/nj_contribs/docs/nj_diary.md

 ```

 Many (almost all) of these "bad" `cont_city` values are valid city names simply not in the created
 list of municipalities.
-They are either too obscure, are unincorperated territories, or have too
+They are either too obscure, are unincorporated territories, or have too
 many valid spelling variations.
 Almost 50% of all "bad" values are from the 10 most common, and are
 all actually valid.